nathanlytang/rolodex/README.md

 ## Tips

-Rolodex automatically logs all connection attempts and debugging information to date-based files in the `logs/` directory.
-If you encounter connection issues, check today's log file for detailed diagnostic information.
+Rolodex automatically logs all connection attempts and debugging information to the `logs/` directory.
+If you encounter connection issues, check the log files for detailed diagnostic information.

 To use the program anywhere, add it to your PATH.